• Skip to primary navigation

 Reply

-50. BRENDA DENNISON says
+BRENDA DENNISON

 Researching for tonights PR dinner and found your site.
 Awesome.
 You do a wonderful job explaing all the commenters variations.
 I’ll rate after dinner but wanted to let you know what a great site you have.
 Happy New Year!